MvvmCross/MvvmCross/MvvmCross-Plugins/File/Readme.md

 This plugin is implemented on all platforms - except WindowsStore where the `Folder` APIs are currently unimplemented.

-By defautlt, the plugin reads and writes files in paths relative to:
+By default, the plugin reads and writes files in paths relative to:

 - Android - `Context.FilesDir`
 - iOS - `Environment.SpecialFolder.MyDocuments`